janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

 If your code contains `contrib` imports, it can only be run in Composer 1.

-To launch Cloud Dataflow jobs written in Python, you can use the [DataFlowPythonOperator](https://airflow.apache.org/docs/apache-airflow/1.10.5/_api/airflow/contrib/operators/dataflow_operator/index.html#airflow.contrib.operators.dataflow_operator.DataFlowPythonOperator).
+[DataFlowPythonOperator](https://airflow.apache.org/docs/apache-airflow/1.10.5/_api/airflow/contrib/operators/dataflow_operator/index.html#airflow.contrib.operators.dataflow_operator.DataFlowPythonOperator) can be used to launch Dataflow jobs written in Python.

 To proceed, create a Composer 1 environment.